HearingHealthApp/Ruben/planning/project_proposal.md

 Main Purpose:

--Increase awareness through information
+- Increase awareness through information

--Track surroundings and give suggestions regarding their environment as a preventative measure for ear related concerns
+- Track surroundings and give suggestions regarding their environment as a preventative measure for ear related concerns

 ## Expected Features List